i-agrawal/machine-learning/regression/linear/README.md

         0 1 2 3 4

-       that is what a y = x^2 graph looks like (sort of) and it always has that point at the bottom called a minimum and that minimum is when our guess is the least wrong and when our guess is the least wrong that must mean we found the best answer (the best y = mx + b) yay!
+       that is what a y = x^2 graph looks like (sort of) do you see the lowest point on that graph around (2, 2)? that point is called the minimum

+       because this is our error we obviously want to minimize it and hopefully you can tell the minimum is where we have the least error

        but now how do we get to the minimum?

-       there are a lot of ways actually but for now I will show you a common way to do it
+       there are actually a lot of ways to find the minimum but for now I will show you a common way to do it

-       now you must be wondering how what magic could find the minimum lucky for you it is through the math you all know and love.
-Calculus (*cheers everywhere*) we will put a point on the y = x^2 graph shown below (sort of)
+       the magic to find the minimum is through the math you all know and love.
+Calculus (*cheers everywhere*)

+       the way this works is we choose a random point on the graph

      4 |\       /